retasu1/retasu1.github.io/blog/_posts/2024-07-22-book-the-invention-of-nature.md

 ---
 layout: post
-title:  "Thoughts on *The Invention of Nature: Alexander von Humboldt's New World* by Andrea Wulf"
+title:  "Thoughts on <i>The Invention of Nature: Alexander von Humboldt's New World<\/i> by Andrea Wulf"
 date:   2024-07-23 11:18:00 +2000
 location: "Delft, Netherlands"
 ---